Redot-Engine/redot-engine/CONTRIBUTING.md

 You can contribute to Redot translations by leaving a volunteer application on the [Redot Discord](https://discord.gg/redot) for us to review.

-Please refer to Redot's [editor and documentation localization guidelines](https://docs.redotengine.org/en/latest/contributing/documentation/editor_and_docs_localization.html) for an overview of the translation resources and what they correspond to.
+Please refer to Godot's [editor and documentation localization guidelines](https://docs.godotengine.org/en/latest/contributing/documentation/editor_and_docs_localization.html) for an overview of the translation resources and what they correspond to.

 ## Communicating with developers